 In 1988 and 1990 I was convenor of judges for the IPA Advertising Effectiveness Awards.
 I chaired the Account Planning Group, and the Association of Qualitative Research Practitioners.
 I developed a public presence speaking and writing on advertising and brands, and in 2002 published a collection of papers called What is Brand Equity, Anyway?

 I left DDB at the end of 2005 to work as an independent consultant, lecturer and author.
 In 2015 I published The Anatomy of Humbug: How to Think Differently About Advertising, an attempt to make sense of the contradictory and confusing ideas about advertising that I had lived in the middle of for so long.
+My next book Why Does the Pedlar Sing?
+What Creativity Really Means in Advertising was published by Matador in February 2021.

 My main pursuits outside of advertising, brands, and organizations are poetry, singing, and playing the piano.
 I am interested in the connections between advertising, brands, and popular culture; in the nature of creative processes; and in the ways people struggle and succeed together in making things happen.